Distillerie Fils Du Roy, A Story in a Bottle

 An Acadian love story, better together than apart.

 He poured the two beers and had us try them separately, both quite good.
 I preferred the Evangeline Nut Brown.
-However when he poured the two together, they had a completely different taste!
-In addition when you put the two bottles side by side, the two appear to be holding hands again.
-Cheesey and clever!
+However, when he poured the two together, they tasted completely different!
+In addition, when you put the two bottles side by side, the two appear to be holding hands again.
+Cheesy and clever!
 Sébastien intertwined the tastes, the poem, and the local Acadian history all into these two beers meant to be drunk together!

 Going for Gold

-And finally after all of that talking about whiskey and tasting of beer, it was time for the pièce de résistance – the gin!
-Gin Thuya recently picked up a double gold at the renowned San Francisco World Spirits Competition and gold at the International Spirits Challenge in London.
-And just stop and consider, this is what Sébastien is doing in his ‘spare time’ while his whiskey ages!
+And finally, after all of that talking about whiskey and tasting of beer, it was time for the pièce de résistance – the gin!
+Gin Thuya recently picked up a double gold medal at the renowned San Francisco World Spirits Competition and gold medal at the International Spirits Challenge in London.
+And just stop and consider that this is what Sébastien is doing in his ‘spare time’ while his whiskey ages!

 distillerie fils du roy gin thuya